Photography by Ṭaüs

 New Vibes/اجواء جديدة gives a snapshot of emerging and established independent, experimental, and underground sound artists and projects in their own words <3

-Ṭaüs Jafar (he/they/we) – based on Wappinger Land in New York, USA – is an Arab diaspora transdisciplinary artist whose work reflects the energetic connections between natural elements, the self, and soundscape.
+Ṭaüs Jafar (he/they/we) is an Arab diaspora transdisciplinary artist whose work reflects the energetic connections between natural elements, the self, and soundscape.
 They’re committed to the liberatory potency of sound and sensuality, meaningful collaboration, and the narrative possibilities of storytelling through their music and sound design in records as well as film, video-game, and installation scores.
 Read more of their reflections below.

 You can find more of their work on YouTube, Bandcamp, Instagram and Spotify.